nmhkahn/DNCNN-tensorflow/README.md

 ## Datasets
 Any kinds of images can be used in our datasets, but to fit to this code, there is few things you have to check.

 1. Datasets directory structures are as follow.
+Since input pipeline see `csv` file before load images, it is important that `csv` file is placed in the right location (e.g. `datasets/train/train.csv`).

 ```
+dataset
+├── train
+|   ├── train.csv # this file must be in this location
+|   └── images... # train.csv record location of images
+├── val
+|   ├── val.csv   # this file must be in this location
+|   └── images... # train.csv record location of images
+└── test
+    ├── test.csv  # this file must be in this location
+    └── images... # train.csv record location of images
 ```

-Since input pipeline see `csv` file before load images, it is important that `csv` file is placed in the right location (e.g. `datasets/train/train.csv`).

 2. `csv` file format is described below.
+Note that, it is safe to record paths as a absolute path.

 ```
 reference_image_path,artifact_image_path